 Grover M. Hermann Fellow in Federal Budgetary Affairs

 Research Assistant in the Thomas A. Roe Institute for Economic Policy Studies

 Senior Data Graphics Editor

-The charts in this publication are based primarily on data available as of February 2012 from the Office of Management and Budget (OMB) and the Congressional Budget Office (CBO).
-The charts using OMB data display the historical growth of federal spending, revenue, and debt to 2011, while the charts using CBO data show both historical and projected growth from as early as 1940 to as far as 2085.
-Projections based on OMB data are taken from the President’s budget for fiscal year 2013.
+The charts in this publication are based primarily on data available from the Office of Management and Budget (OMB) as of February 2015 and the Congressional Budget Office (CBO) as of July 2014.
+The charts using OMB data display the historical growth of federal spending, revenue, and debt to 2015, while the charts using CBO data show projected growth to as far as 2089.
+Projections based on OMB data are taken from the President’s budget for fiscal year 2016.

 The charts show annual data.
 Debt limit data are based on the limit in effect at the end of the calendar year.
 All spending and revenue data are based on the federal fiscal year.
 Prior to 1976, the fiscal year was from July 1 to June 30.
 That year, the current format of October 1 to September 30 was implemented.
-In the charts, the transition is omitted for simplicity.
-Charts designating presidential Administrations begin with the year in which the Administration took office.
-Historical averages for spending and revenues in this publication span from 1952 to 2008, encompassing post-World War II and pre-Great Recession years.
+In the charts, the transition period is omitted for simplicity.
+Inflation adjustments are calculated using the deflators from OMB Historical Table 10.1: “GROSS DOMESTIC PRODUCT AND DEFLATORS USED IN THE HISTORICAL TABLES: 1940–2019.”
+Historical averages for spending and revenues in this publication span from 1952 to 2008, encompassing post–World War II and pre–Great Recession years unless otherwise indicated.